-Systems Architect Level 4 Active TS/SCI requiredFort Shafter Hawaii The employee will support the ACES contract in the following manner: Designs and defines system architecture for new or existing computer systems.
+Systems Architect Level 4 Active TS/SCI requiredFort Shafter Hawaii The employee will support the customer contract in the following manner: Designs and defines system architecture for new or existing computer systems.

 - Performs complex systems development and design work that may include logic design; I/O design; firmware development; model formulation; manufacturing and development cost projections; computer architecture analysis and design; and analog or digital systems engineering.

 - Reviews completion and implementation of system additions and/or enhancements and makes recommendations to management and/or clients.

 - Plans and directs upgrades of operating systems and designs systems enhancements.

 - Develops documentation on new or existing systems.

 - Develops and directs tests to ensure systems meet documented user requirements.